bullet-db/bullet-db.github.io/docs/backend/dsl.md

 The MapBulletRecordConverter is used to convert Java Maps of Objects into BulletRecords.
 Without a schema, it simply inserts every entry in the Map into a BulletRecord without any type-checking.
 If the Map contains objects that are not types supported by the BulletRecord, you might have issues when serializing the record.

+### JSONBulletRecordConverter

+The JSONBulletRecordConverter is used to convert String JSON representations of records into BulletRecords.
+Without a schema, it simply inserts every entry in the JSON object into a BulletRecord without any type-checking.
+Without a schema, it only uses the Double type for all numeric values (since it is unable to guess whether records might need a wider type).
+You should use a schema and mention the appropriate types if you want more specific types for the fields in your record.
+If the JSON contains objects that are not types supported by the BulletRecord, you might have issues when serializing the record.

 ### AvroBulletRecordConverter

 The AvroBulletRecordConverter is used to convert Avro records into BulletRecords.
 Without a schema, it inserts every field into a BulletRecord without any type-checking.
 With a schema, you get type-checking, and you can also specify a RECORD field, and the converter will accept Avro Records in addition to Maps, flattening them into the BulletRecord.